Yixin-Hu/TetWild/README.md

 We provide a wrapper for TetWild in `tetwild.h`, allowing users do the tetrahedaliztion without read/write data from/to files.
 One can use it in the following way:

 1. Include the header file `tetwild.h`.
 2. Set parameters through a struct variable `tetwild::parameters`.
-The following table provide the corresponding relation between parameters and command line switches.
+The following table provides the correspondence between parameters and command line switches.

 	|Switch|Parameter|
 	|:---------|:-------|